Worth a Try: Williamson Tea

 Back when I was a tiny little girl, my sweet old Grandma taught me that there are few troubles in life that can’t be solved by a cup of tea.
-I’m not claiming that your go-to cup of Twinings is going to bring world peace and end global hunger (if only that were true!), but let’s be honest – in the face of adversity, we reach for the kettle.
+Now, I’m not claiming that your obligatory morning cup of Yorkshire Tea is going to bring world peace and end global hunger (if only that were true!), but let’s be honest – in the face of adversity, we reach for the kettle.

 Or at least, I do.

 When the opportunity to collaborate with the lovely brand that is Williamson Tea arose, I was absolutely ecstatic.
 Having tasted their beautiful blends on the odd occasion over the years, I knew I’d be in for a treat.
 And having researched the brand’s values, I was already impressed by their dedication towards the ethical treatment of workers on their Kenyan farms, and how tenderly they care for the elephants who help them to farm the teas that later appear on shelves in the likes of John Lewis and Selfridges.
 It was no surprise that so many people around the world respect the brand so profoundly.

 Williamson Tea is a family business stretching as far back as the mid-nineteenth century, armed with generations of understanding and passion for the art of growing, nurturing, selecting and finally blending fine, luscious teas.
 What truly sets the brand apart from its rivals is that they do not simply source tea leaves to infuse their blends from nearby tea farms; they farm their own teas entirely independently on their own Kenyan farmlands.
 Kenya provides the ideal climate for tea production.
 The tea bushes relish the rich, fertile soils and bask in the daily sunshine and sporadic spells of rainfall, otherwise known to the world of tea farming as the perfect conditions for growth.